 The Administrative Record (AR) documents the basis for Trustee decisions pertaining to restoration and includes documents relied upon by the Trustees during the assessment.
-The information provided in the AR can facilitate public participation during Restoration Planning and will be available for use in future administrative or judicial review of Trustee actions to the extent provided by federal and state law.
-Additional information and documents, including public comments received on the Draft DARP/EA and restoration planning documents, will be included when complete.
+The information provided in the AR can facilitate public participation during Restoration Planning and is available for use in future administrative or judicial review of Trustee actions to the extent provided by federal and state law.
 The AR can be viewed digitally by going to the following web address: https://data.losco.org/.
 If you need to view the hardcopy AR, please call or email to make an appointment:

-Gina Muhs Saizan

-Damage Assessment Program Manager

-Louisiana Oil Spill Coordinators Office

-Department of Public Safety and Corrections
+Louisiana Oil Spill Coordinators Office Department of Public Safety and Corrections (225) 925-6606 losco@la.gov

-(225)925-6606

-losco@la.gov